Weighted Inequalities for $t$-Haar multipliers: Definitions and frequently used known results.

-For the dyadic system in $\mathbb{R}^n$, we recommend the reader \cite{W} and for more details, \cite[Section 2.2]{Ch1}.
+For the dyadic system in $\mathbb{R}^n$, we recommend for the reader the paper \cite{W}, and for more details \cite[Section 2.2]{Ch1}.
 In spaces of homogeneous type (SHT), the basics can be found in \cite[Section 3.5]{We}.
-The proof that the Haar System defined on SHT $(X,d, \mu)$ form a complete orthonormal basis for $L^2(X)$ can be found in \cite[Theorem 6.4.1]{We} or in \cite[Theorem 4.1]{KaLPW}.
+The proof that the Haar System defined on SHT $(X,d, \mu)$ forms a complete orthonormal basis for $L^2(X)$ can be found in \cite[Theorem 6.4.1]{We} or in \cite[Theorem 4.1]{KaLPW}.

 The weighted and unweighted Haar functions are related linearly as follows: